 Dr. Kinlaw left the Seminary in 1968 to serve as president of Asbury College, a post he held until 1981.
 In 1981 he resigned from the presidency of Asbury College in order to pursue active preaching, writing and other ministry.
 He again served as professor of Biblical Theology at Asbury Theological Seminary in 1982-83.
 On July 1, 1986, Dr. Kinlaw returned to the presidency of Asbury College until April of 1991; he then was elevated to the role of Chancellor, where he served for one year.
-He is the recipient of the honorary Doctor of Laws degree from Houghton College and Doctor of Humane Letters from Asbury College.
+He was the recipient of an honorary Doctor of Laws degree from Houghton College and Doctor of Humane Letters from Asbury College.

-He has contributed to numerous publications, including commentaries on Ecclesiastes and the Song of Songs in the Evangelical Bible Commentary, and Leviticus in the Beacon Bible Commentary, as well as many magazines, journals and anthologies.
-He is the author of several books, including This Day with the Master, Let’s Start with Jesus, Preaching in the Spirit, The Mind of Christ, and We Live as Christ.
+He contributed to numerous publications, including commentaries on Ecclesiastes and the Song of Songs in the Evangelical Bible Commentary, and Leviticus in the Beacon Bible Commentary, as well as many magazines, journals and anthologies.
+He was the author of several books, including This Day with the Master, Let’s Start with Jesus, Preaching in the Spirit, The Mind of Christ, and We Live as Christ.